Carpal Tunnel Syndrome

 Carpal tunnel syndrome is caused by compression of the median nerve as it travels through the carpal tunnel.
 Symptoms often wax and wane with periods of remission and exacerbation.
 As the condition worsens, symptoms may progress from intermittent to constant in either one or both hands.
 In more severe cases, motor function may be affected leading to weakness when using your hands (dropping objects, difficulty opening lids, or turning knobs).

-Carpal Tunnel Syndrome is a clinical diagnosis, meaning when patients have the characteristic symptoms listed above, the diagnosis is suspected.
 The more symptoms and provoking factors present, the more likely the diagnosis is.

 On examination, sensory and motor deficits in the median nerve distribution may make the diagnosis more likely but the absence is also very common and does not rule out Carpal Tunnel Syndrome.
 In advanced stages, weakness can occur specifically involving thumb movements and when gripping objects.
 Atrophy of the thenar eminence may be present in severe cases.

 Provoking Maneuvers can be helpful when interpreted in the clinical context alongside symptoms consistent with Carpal Tunnel Syndrome.
 However, the sensitivity and specificity of these tests are not perfect, therefore they do not 100% confirm or exclude a diagnosis.